graphql/graphiql/packages/graphql-language-service-server/README.md

       cacheSchemaFileForLookup: true,
       // undefined by default which has the same effect as `true`, set to `false` if you are already using // `graphql-eslint` or some other tool for validating graphql in your IDE.
 Must be explicitly `false` to disable this feature, not just "falsy"
       enableValidation: true,
+      // (experimental) enhanced auto expansion of graphql leaf fields and arguments
+      fillLeafsOnComplete: true,
+      // instead of jumping directly to the SDL file, you can override definition peek/jump results to point to different files or locations
+      // (for example, source files for your schema in any language!)
+      // based on Relay vscode's pathToLocateCommand
+      locateCommand: (projectName, typePath, info) => {
+        // pass more info, such as GraphQLType with the ast node. info.project is also available if you need it const { path, range } = ourLookupUtility( projectName,
+          typePath,
+          info.type.node,
+        );
+        return { uri: path, range }; // range.start.line/range.end.character/etc, base 1
+        // you can also return relay LSP style return '/path/to/file.py:20:23';
+      },
     },
   },
 };